 5. Acknowledgments

-The authors thank National Electronics and Computer Technology Center (NECTEC) for his invaluable assistance in funding my every research, This work was supported by of Computer Department Engineering, Department of Physics, Biomedical Engineering Center, Chiang Mai University, Chiang Mai, Thailand, and Thailand Research Fund (TRF).
+The authors thank National Electronics and Computer Technology Center (NECTEC) for his invaluable assistance in funding my every research, This work was supported by Department of Computer Engineering and Biomedical Engineering Center, Chiang Mai University, Chiang Mai, Thailand.